Zeusshield (ZSC) Price Reaches $0.0002 on Major Exchanges

 Buying and Selling Zeusshield

-It is usually not possible to purchase alternative cryptocurrencies such as Zeusshield directly using U.S. dollars.
-Investors seeking to trade Zeusshield should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Zeusshield using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Zeusshield directly using US dollars.
+Investors seeking to acquire Zeusshield should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Zeusshield using one of the exchanges listed above.

 Receive News & Updates for Zeusshield Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zeusshield and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.